kralicky/jobserver/docs/rfd.md

   Running = 2;
   // The job exited normally (with any exit code), or was terminated via signal.
   Completed = 3;
+  // The job was stopped by the user with the Stop() method.
+  Stopped = 4;
   // The job failed to start, or exited abnormally due to an I/O error.
   Failed = 5;
 }